Staff

 Pronouns: she/her/hers

-Katie Hamelburg is thrilled to have joined the Tufts Hillel team as the Curator of Religious Experience.
+Katie Hamelburg is thrilled to have joined the Tufts Hillel team as the Senior Jewish Educator.
 Her background is in Experiential Jewish Education and Engagement and is passionate about creating meaningful Jewish experiences for people of all backgrounds.
 She moved to Boston after studying Jewish and Middle Eastern Studies at the University of Maryland and has an MA/MBA in Jewish Professional Leadership and Non-Profit Management from Brandeis University's Hornstein Program.
 Prior to coming to Tufts, Katie worked in a wide range of Jewish communal organizations including Repair the World, Camp Tel Noar, United Synagogue Youth, Metrowest Jewish Day School, and Boston area synagogues, and most recently comes from the Program Team at JPro.
 In her free time, she loves playing board games, traveling, and teaching Israeli dance.

 Natalie Lopez